 In 1732, several public fountains were commissioned in the region which fed off this utility station from which the district derives its name, ‘Taksim.’
 Amongst these, the Tophane Square Fountain, the Saliha Sultan Square Fountain in Azapkapı, Hekimoğlu Ali Pasha Square Fountain in Kabataş, as well as the Bereketzade Fountain in Kuledibi all exemplified a fine Tulip Era-style that featured Indian- and Western-based Baroque influences in a decorative program which broke away from the Classic Ottoman style during the reign of Mahmud I.

-The exhibition Taksim: the Heart of Istanbul can be seen free of admissions at the Istanbul Research Institute until October 11.
+The exhibition Taksim: the Heart of Istanbul could be seen free of admissions at the Istanbul Research Institute between June 5 – October 11, 2014.